Colorado 2 - 2019

 Day 1 - Wednesday, August 21

-We will gather at a hotel in the heart of downtown Denver for orientation, cocktails and group dinner at a local restaurant.
-Our hotel will be blocks off the mile long pedestrian only 16th Street Mall, which is packed with shops, restaurants and attractions.
+We will gather at a hotel in the Cherry Creek - Denver area for orientation, cocktails and group dinner at a local restaurant.
+Our hotel will be right off the Cherry Creek bike path.

 Day 2 - Thursday, August 22

-12/24 miles – After shaking down the bikes, we will jump onto the Cherry Creek Trail in downtown and head south.
+12/24 miles – After shaking down the bikes, we will jump onto the Cherry Creek Trail and head south.
 We will cycle along the creek and through parks ending at Cherry Creek State Park for a picnic lunch.
 Afterward you will have the option of either riding back or taking the van to the hotel.
-You will have ample time to explore the Mall, downtown Denver and perhaps the beautifully renovated Union Station located less than a mile away.
+You will have ample time to explore the Cherry Creek area.

 Day 3 - Friday, August 23